Azure-Samples/explore-iot-operations/samples/dapr-service-bus/README.md

 ## Overview

-This sample uses Dapr to subscribe to a topic on IoT MQ and then publish this data to an Azure Service Bus Queue.
+This sample uses Dapr to subscribe to a topic on the MQTT Broker and then publish this data to an Azure Service Bus Queue.

 ## Prerequisites